How to Live a Dream Life Where You Are Free to Thrive

 Finding a mentor was key to my success, I knew I was giving myself the best chance of becoming a professional speaker.
 I was able to put my faith into someone that believed in me more than I believed in myself.

-Use Positive Selftalk
+Use Positive Self talk

 On the first day of the Speaking School Masterclass, I used positive self talk to remind myself of all the challenges I had already overcome.
 Why did this challenge need to be any different?
 The truth is, it didn’t.